 - No Smell: Most of my recipes use a lot of spices, which emit a strong aroma that often fills up my house, but gets into my clothes too.
 The sealing mechanism in the IP is so good that there is almost no smell, even when I’m making the most fragrant dishes.

 How did I pick a SIZE ?

-- Are you going to be making Yoghurt?
-All the DUO models have the Yoghurt preset- something to consider.
+- Are you going to be making Yogurt?
+All the DUO models have the Yogurt preset- something to consider.

 What SIZE works for me?

 This seems to be the most popular model out of all existing ones, mainly because of the “Yogurt” function.
 The yogurt mode is pretty useful, not only for making yogurt, but also for fermenting batter, proofing pizza dough, making bean sprouts and more.
 The most common question I get from friends looking to buy an Instant Pot is about size.
 I always suggest the 6QT for a family of 4, (2 adults, 2 children).
 The reason is, that it takes the same amount of time and logistics to cook for 4 as it does for 8, so, with the 6QT DUO, you at least, have the option to cook a double batch or cook for company.